 - Enterprise Resource Planning (ERP): SAP, Oracle.

-These interact with a database to retrieve, store, and modify data.
+These applications interface with databases to retrieve, store, and manipulate data.

 - Management Systems: Microsoft Access, Oracle Database.